GouNakano/SuperpositionAI/README.md

 Born rules and probabilities
 The Born rule was presented in Born's paper in 1926.
-In this rule, we obtain from the Schrödinger equation for some quantum An interpretation was given that the square of the absolute value of the wave function indicates the existence probability (density) of the quantum.
+In this rule, we obtain from the Schrödinger equation for some quantum An interpretation was given that the square of the absolute value of the wave function indicates the existence probability density of the quantum.
-In addition, the absolute value of the square of the state vector was also shown as the existence probability (density) of the quantum.
+In addition, the absolute value of the square of the state vector was also shown as the existence probability density of the quantum.
 Wavefunctions or state vectors are generally complex numbers. i.e.

 $\ 〈ψ|= (a,bi) \quad $
+(
+$\ i $
-(i is the imaginary unit)
+is the imaginary unit)

 becomes.
 To get the square of the absolute value for this, Multiply by the complex conjugate of (a,bi).